 - Ecocriticism - Econarratology - (Environmental) Humanities - Multispecies Studies - Extinction Studies - Cultural and Social Anthropology, European Ethnology, Visual Anthropology etc. - Literary Studies - Arts and Art History - History to contribute to our exploration of the potentials of narratives in the multispecies world.

 Please send your proposal with your name and email-address until December 31, 2022 to firstname.lastname@example.org

-Students participate for free.
-(There will be a fee for excursion and dinner.)
+Unemployed and students participate for free.
+(There will be a fee for dinner.)

 Participation only after registration.

 Please book your accommodation very early!